google/OpenSK/docs/customization.md

 The default randomly generated, ephemeral batch attestation keys, are helpful in
 practise: Without a key, U2F does not work.
 Also a few more relying parties accept OpenSK responses because of this trick.
-It is not meant to proof any hardware security properties.
+It is not meant to prove any hardware security properties.

 To inject your own batch attestation key and AAGUID into the firmware, run: